CyberFlameGO/svnpython/Doc/library/httplib.rst

    file object should support ``fileno()`` and ``read()`` methods.
 The header Content-Length is automatically set to the correct value.
 The *headers* argument should be a mapping of extra HTTP headers to send with the request.

-   .. versionchanged:: 2.6
-      *body* can be a file object.

 .. method:: HTTPConnection.getresponse()